cassio-morais/technical-assessment-topup-feature/README.md

 ## Disclaimers:
  - There are comments in code (to explain some of my point of views in real world solutions)
- - There are so many challenges in a real world solution like this:
+ - There are so many challenges in a real world solution like these:
 	- Distributed transactions (Saga Pattern or something)
 	- Distributed locks
 	- Commit and Rollback actions